 1 Summary 3

 2 Competence 3

 3 General introduction 4

-3.1 Pan-European Standard for Reporting of Exploration Result Mineral Resources and Mineral Reserves - The PERC Repor Standard
+3.1 Pan-European Standard for Reporting of Explorati Mineral Resources and Mineral Reserves - The PE Standard

 3.2 Definitions 4

-3.2.1 Mineral Resource 5
+3.2.1 Mineral Resource 4

 3.2.2 Mineral Reserve 5

 4 Rockliden 5

 4.1 Location 5

-4.2 History 6
+4.2 History 5

 4.3 Ownership 6

 4.4 Permits 6

 4.5 Geology 8

 4.5.1 Regional geology 8

 4.5.2 Local Geology 8

 4.5.3 Property geology 9

 4.5.4 Mineralization 9

 4.6 Exploration procedures and data 10

 4.6.1 Drilling techniques 10

 4.6.2 Downhole surveying 11

 4.6.3 Sampling 11

 4.6.4 Density 11

 4.6.5 QAQC 13

 4.7 Exploration activities 14

 4.8 Mining methods, processing and infrastructure 14

 4.8.1 Mining methods 14

 4.8.2 Mineral processing 14

 4.9 Prices, terms and costs 14

 4.10 Mineral resources 15

 4.11 Mineral reserves 17

 4.12 Comparison with previous year 17

 4.13 Reconciliation 17

 5 References 18

 5.1 Public references 18

-5.2 Boliden Internal references 18
+5.2 Rolidan Internal references 18

-1 SUMMARY
+SUMMARY

-The Rockliden mineralization shows a complex geometry of faulting and folding.
+The Rockliden mineralization is situated in Västernorrland, in Örnsköldsvid municipality, about 200 km SW of Boliden.
+The mineralization is interpreted as a typical Volcanic Massive Sulphide (VMS) deposit and shows a complex geometry of faulting and folding.
 The deposit has probably formed as one single lens, which has been subjected to deformation after deposition, which resulted in at least seven massive sulphide lenses over a ca 400 m strike extension.

 The reported figures summarized in the Table 1 below were originally reported in 2013 and remain unchanged from the previous year's disclosure.
-The reports and estimations summarized here are compiled according to the previous standard (FRB).
+Boliden changed reporting standards in 2018 from Fennoscandian Review Board (FRB) to the Pan-European Reserves and Resources Reporting Committee "PERC Reporting Standard 2017" (PERC).
+The reports and estimations summarized here are compiled according to the previous standard (FRB) but intends to comply with PERC.
 Boliden consider this data accurate and reliable.
 There are currently not and have not previously been reported any mineral reserves for Rockliden.
-Rockliden mineral resources are reported with additional 15% waste dilution
+Rockliden mineral resources are reported with additional 15% waste dilution.